 The List of Jonas Brothers Albums in Order of Release Date

 How many albums does Jonas Brothers have?

-Jonas Brothers has released six studio albums, three live albums, three soundtrack albums, one compilation album, one video album, three extended plays, and 30 singles (including four as featured artists).
+Jonas Brothers has released seven studio albums, three live albums, three soundtrack albums, one compilation album, one video album, three extended plays, and 30 singles (including four as featured artists).

+The List of Jonas Brothers Albums in Order of Release Date